Q&A: Do I Have to Follow Back Everyone Who Follows Me on Social Media?

 Each Social Media Network is Different…

 They each have their own culture.
-What’s cool to do in one may be a no-no in another.
-Here’s a rundown of the following
+What’s fine to do in one may be a no-no in another.
+Here’s a rundown of the following best practices.

-On Facebook, a business can’t follow a person.
-Additionally, you cannot use a personal account to promote a business primarily.
+On Facebook, a business page can’t follow a person.
+Additionally, you cannot use a personal account primarily to promote a business.
 A page can thank a person for liking their page — especially if they’re trying to get the first 100 likes.
 You get added features at that benchmark.
+Like, insights on who your followers are.

 X (formerly Twitter)